leebuhrmann/loGIStics/README.md

 ## Getting Started

 To get a local copy up and running follow these simple steps.
-- As of right now, you must have access to the Virtual Machine hosting the Geoserver service
+- As of right now, you must have access to the Virtual Machine hosting the PostGIS database
-- In the VM, start up the Geoserver using the `./startup.sh` configuration file
 - Launch the `snow` application using `npm run dev`
 - In the snow-api application run the SnowApiApplication.java to launch the backend
 - Nagivate to localhost:3000 in a modern web browser

 ### Prerequisites

 List all the prerequisites and how to install them.
-- Access to the Virtual Machine hosting the Geoserver service
+- Access to the Virtual Machine hosting the PostGIS database
 - Install the latest npm inside your local repository of the `snow` application

 ## Release Notes